Cat tongue: Cookies (biscuits)

-Cat's tongue cookies are sweet and crunchy.
-The original recipe most likely comes from 17th century France.
-They are produced from egg white, wheat flour, sugar, butter (sometimes) and vanilla.
-They are baked in the oven until cooked.
-Additional ingredients may include chocolate, citrus, and spices.
+Cat's tongue cookies are sweet, thin, and crunchy.The original recipe most likely comes from 17th century France.
+Egg white, wheat flour, sugar, butter and vanilla are common ingredients with chocolate, citrus, and spices used in some recipes.

 In European cuisine they are prepared with a ganache, cream or jam filling, and sandwiched together.
 They are sometimes dipped in chocolate as part of their preparation.
 In France, the cookie is often served with sorbet or ice cream.
 In the Canary Islands, cat's tongue cookies are served with bienmesabe, a dessert dish.

 A cat's tongue mold pan may be used in their preparation, in which cookie dough is placed and then baked.
 In French, this pan is known as langue-de-chat.
 This pan is also used in the preparation of ladyfingers and éclairs.
 The mold is also referred to as a cat's tongue plaque.